 Wisconsin authorities say that the I-94 corridor between Milwaukee, Wisconsin, and Chicago, Illinois, is becoming a major stomping ground for human trafficking.
 The highway—like so many others in our country—is a route that leads to a variety of destinations.

-A young woman named Haley Oscar experienced this first-hand while simply laying out on the beach near the Kenosha lighthouse over the weekend.
+A young woman named Haley Oscar experienced this first-hand while simply laying out on the beach near the Kenosha lighthouse.

 That’s when a stranger approached her and made himself a little too comfortable before hounding her with bizarre questions.

 “About my credit score, where I live, if I’m financially secure and have people who love me,” she said.
 “He asked why I was alone and how far away I live.
 Then things got more inappropriate, and he started asking me sexual questions and commented that since I have tattoos, I must like pain.
 I just kept telling him that I was studying, and to please leave me alone.
 At one point I told him I was uncomfortable, but he just continued to sit right next to me.”

 Speaking candidly here—as a young woman in my 20s like Haley, this is literally what my worst nightmares are made of.